-DIY Wood and Cinder Block Bench
+DIY Wood and Concrete Block Bench

-As you can see from my curb appeal design board below, my plans for my front yard curb appeal project include a DIY wood and cinder block bench.
+As you can see from my curb appeal design board below, my plans for my front yard curb appeal project include a DIY wood and cinder (also known as concrete) block bench.
 My kids often play with their friends in the front yard and the cul-de-sac, so it would be great to have a shady place to sit when I’m watching them play.
 (Not to mention that the spot underneath the shade tree is a relaxing place to read a book and enjoy a cool drink!)

 The timbers that Fab Everyday used are very heavy, and I wasn’t sure whether I’d be able to fit them in my car.
 So, for my bench, I used two really cheap pre-cut pieces of oak board (from the lumber department at Home Depot) instead.
 The oak boards were much easier to fit into my cart!

-DIY Wood and Cinder Block Bench Materials
+DIY Wood and Concrete Block Bench Materials

 (12) 16-inch x 12-inch x 12-inch concrete blocks (at approxiately $1.61 each)